SaarucaK/ml-project/README.md

 - select the newly created environment from the second dropdown menu
 - launch Jupyter Notebook
 In Jupyter Notebook
--navigate to folder with all files.
-Run code (tensorflow import statements provided in code).
+- navigate to folder with all files
+- run code (tensorflow import statements provided in code)